• Skip to primary navigation

 Coke and mento geyser

-This exploding watermelon looks amazing, but do take care as it seems to explode with a bang!
+123 Homeschool 4 Me has a fantastic exploding watermelon, which looks impressive, but do take care, as it will explode with a bang!

 Film Canister rocket - explosive science for kids

-Another fun explosive science experiment to try with kids is making elephant’s toothpaste.
-This is a big reaction that will surprise you and your audience.
-We wouldn’t recommend going for the elephant toothpaste world record though.
+Another fun, explosive science experiment to try with kids is making elephant toothpaste.
+It’s a big reaction that looks amazing!
+We wouldn’t recommend going for the elephant toothpaste world record, though.

-To kick up fun a notch, instead of a single colour elephant toothpaste, you can make rainbow toothpaste explosions!
+To kick the fun up a notch, instead of a single colour elephant toothpaste, try a rainbow toothpaste explosion!
 Talk about an amazing visual effect!

-If you are short on materials, you can set up an explosive science experiment with a single water bottle with the aim to make the bottle cap pop out from the bottle.
+If you are short on materials, you can set up an explosive science experiment with a single water bottle to make the bottle cap pop out from the bottle.

 Splatter patterns